About the Homelessness Reduction Act (HRA)

 Partnership working

 Everyone has a role to play in preventing homelessness and the Act provides an opportunity to work more closely with partners and co-produce an approach to homelessness prevention with those affected.
-It is crucial that stakeholders’ understand their important role in identifying people at risk of homelessness at an earlier stage, referring them to Homes for Haringey and then working collaboratively to help the person resolve their homelessness in a sustainable way.
+It is crucial that stakeholders’ understand their important role in identifying people at risk of homelessness at an earlier stage, referring them to the council and then working collaboratively to help the person resolve their homelessness in a sustainable way.

 To support this, we will